DaveParillo/cisc192-reader/src/chapter12/mixed_up_code_orig.rst

 .. tb-parsons::
    :name: c192_mucp_12_9

-   Time to checkout!
+   time to checkout!
 Write the list member function total_price which calculates and returns the total price of all the Products.
    Put the necessary blocks of code in the correct order.